fikrilal/code-alchemy/src/content/blog/app-environment-and-custom-log.md

 ---
 title: "About App Environment and a Custom Log"
-date: "May 2025"
+date: "2025-5-4"
 author: "Ahmad Fikril"
+description: "How I manage environment configurations and implement a custom logging system for Flutter applications to improve security and debugging."
-readingTime: "5 min read"
+readTime: "5 min read"
-cover: "/images/blog/env‑config‑cover.png"
+coverImage: "/images/blog/env‑config‑cover.png"
+authorImage: "/images/avatar-2.jpg"
 tags: [""]
+featured: true
 ---

 ## The setup that used to work (until it didn't)